Dialogue to Drive New Growth

 Helping Innovation and Finance appreciate and understand each other’s roles and goals enables organizations to move beyond mistrust and miscommunication and to start having smart portfolio conversations.
 These conversations, in turn, let Innovation and Finance both apply their respective skills and expertise to the pursuit of growth and the creation of greater wealth.

 SmartOrg’s Portfolio Navigator web-based software provides the necessary tools to make smart portfolio conversations possible.
+SmartOrg has invented methods to generate visual analytic aids that enable and empower portfolio conversations.
 The models, displays and reporting in Portfolio Navigator (built on SmartOrg’s Rangal platform) let Finance and Innovation share a vision of how to drive upside value from projects and achieve better results from the overall portfolio.